Get insider access

 The best 14-inch laptop we've tested is the Apple MacBook Pro 14 (M3, 2023).
 This premium mobile workstation is one of the most well-built devices on the market.
 Its sleek and compact design makes it easy to carry around, and its battery lasts easily through a full day of light use.
 Working on this laptop feels amazing, as it sports a sharp 120Hz Mini LED display, a spacious and tactile keyboard, and Apple's best-in-class haptic touchpad.
 You get plenty of ports for peripherals and external displays, including three USB-C/Thunderbolt 4 ports, an HDMI 2.1, a full-size SD card reader, and a high-output 3.5 mm headphone jack for hard-to-drive headphones.

 This late 2023 model is available with Apple's M3 Pro/Max SoCs, which are fast enough to handle demanding tasks like programming, 3D graphics, video editing, and game development.
 You can also get this MacBook Pro 14 with a base M3 chip, similar to the discontinued 13-inch MacBook Pro with Touch Bar.
 This is a great option if you don't need a lot of processing power but still want the 'Pro' features like the Mini LED display and up-firing speakers.
-However, it has one fewer USB-C port and can only support one external display.
+However, it has one fewer USB-C port and can only support a single external display.
 Like all MacBooks, the RAM and storage drive isn't user-replaceable, so get enough for your needs upfront.

 See our review